theserverlessway/formica/docs/commands/change.md

-                        Add one or multiple Jinja2 variables --s3                  Upload template to S3 before deployment --resource-types      Add Resource Types to the ChangeSet --organization-variables
+                        Add one or multiple Jinja2 variables --s3                  Upload template to S3 before deployment --resource-types      Add Resource Types to the ChangeSet --create-missing      Create the Stack in case it's missing --organization-variables
                         Add AWSAccounts, AWSSubAccounts and AWSRegions as
                         Jinja variables